Bills–Patriots rivalry: 2010–2019: The Tom Brady era, Part II

-On September 30, 2012 the Patriots erased a 21–7 Bills lead in the third quarter by outscoring them, 45–7 on six straight touchdowns, winning 52–28.
+On September 30, 2012, the Patriots erased a 21–7 Bills lead in the third quarter by outscoring them, 45–7 on six straight touchdowns, winning 52–28.
 On November 11, 2012, the Bills stayed toe-to-toe with the Patriots; down, 37–31, the Bills were driving until Devin McCourty intercepted a Fitzpatrick pass in the endzone.

 Following the death of long time Bills owner Ralph Wilson, the Bills were sold to Buffalo Sabres owners Terry Pegula and his wife Kim.
 In his first game as Bills owner the Bills team hosted the Patriots on October 12, 2014, a 37–22 Patriots win.
 Tom Brady threw for 361 yards - his 60th 300-yard game - and four touchdowns, including a 43-yard strike to Brian Tyms.
 In Week 17, the Bills won their first matchup at Gillette Stadium since the facility's construction.
 It was Buffalo's first regulation win in New England in over 20 years.
 Having clinched home field advantage throughout the playoffs, the Patriots only played Brady during the first half of the game before replacing him with Jimmy Garoppolo in the second half.
 Neither quarterback found the endzone in the 17–9 Buffalo win.

 After the 2014 season, Buffalo hired former New York Jets head coach Rex Ryan.
 When asked if the Jets would be his focus during the 2015 season, Ryan admitted that the Patriots would still be his number one target.

 2016 saw the Patriots hosting the Bills in week 4.
 The Patriots faced a shortage at quarterback, as Tom Brady was suspended in the aftermath of the Deflategate scandal and primary backup Jimmy Garoppolo was sidelined with an injury.
 As a result, third-string quarterback Jacoby Brissett made the start for the Patriots.
 Unable to overcome a strong defensive showing from the Bills and an efficient performance by quarterback Tyrod Taylor, Brissett and the Patriots lost 16–0.
 It was the first shutout loss at home for New England since 1993.
-During a rematch later that season, in which the Patriots won 41–25 with Brady's return, earned notoriety as a spectator tossed a sex toy onto the field in the middle of a play.
+During the rematch later that season, in which the Patriots won 41–25 with Brady's return, a spectator notoriously tossed a sex toy onto the field in the middle of a play, starting a trend that would carry on in subsequent seasons.